Tyler Robertson

 Tyler Robertson (born December 23, 1987) is an American former professional baseball pitcher.
 He has played in Major League Baseball (MLB) for the Minnesota Twins.

 Career

 Minnesota Twins

 The 6 ft 5 in, 220 lb left-hander was the Twins' third-round pick in the 2006 Major League Baseball draft.
-He made his major league debut on June 26, 2012, where Robertson struck out the first three batters he faced.
+He made his professional debut with the rookie-level Gulf Coast League Twins.
+Robertson posted a 9-5 record and 2.29 ERA with 123 strikeouts over 18 games (16 starts) for the Single-A Beloit Snappers in 2007.

-In the first half of the season, Tyler went 4–2 with a 2.76 earned run average and 58 strike outs over 11 starts to help Fort Myers capture the Florida State League first-half West Division title.
+In the first half of the season, Tyler went 4–2 with a 2.76 earned run average and 58 strike outs over 11 starts to help the Fort Myers Miracle capture the Florida State League first-half West Division title.
 One of those wins was a complete game 6–1 victory over the Tampa Yankees at Steinbrenner Field.
 He was pulled after four innings against the Vero Beach Devil Rays on July 7 with shoulder soreness, and did not pitch again for the rest of the season.
+Robertson made 26 starts for Fort Myers in 2009, accumulating an 8-8 record and 3.33 ERA with 103 strikeouts across 143 1/3 innings pitched.

+Robertson split the 2010 season between the Double-A New Britain Rock Cats and Triple-A Rochester Red Wings.
+In 28 starts for the two affiliates, he logged a cumulative 4-14 record and 5.41 ERA with 97 strikeouts across 149 2/3 innings pitched.
+Robertson made 55 relief outings for New Britain the following year, compiling a 10-3 record and 3.61 ERA with 88 strikeouts and 16 saves across 89 2/3 innings pitched.
+On November 18, 2011, the Twins added Robertson to their 40-man roster to protect him from the Rule 5 draft.

+Robertson made his major league debut on June 26, 2012, where Robertson struck out the first three batters he faced.
+Robertson made 40 appearances out of the bullpen for Minnesota during his rookie campaign, compiling a 2-2 record and 5.40 ERA with 26 strikeouts over 25 innings of work.
+He made two appearances for Minnesota during the 2013 campaign, but struggled to a 9.00 ERA with two strikeouts across one inning pitched.
+On June 3, 2013, Robertson was designated for assignment following the promotion of Clete Thomas.